 Also referred to as a tongue-tie, ankyloglossia occurs when the frenum, the thin band of tissue located on the underside of the tongue, restricts the tongue’s movement.
+A frenectomy is the procedure that releases the frenum, a small band of tissue that anchors your tongue to the bottom of your mouth.
 You will also find frenum tissue along the inside of your cheeks and lips where they attach to your gums.

 The symptoms of a tongue-tie may vary, and some or all symptoms may be present in a patient.

 - Unable to drain mother’s breast during feedings.

 - Excessive drooling.